 Are You at Risk for a Heart Attack?

-Heart disease is the number-one killer of men and women in the United States.
+Heart disease is the No. 1 killer of men and women in the United States.
 The National Institutes of Health tells us that the most common cause of heart disease is narrowing or blockage of the coronary arteries, which supply blood to the heart.
-This happens over time—beginning in our youth—and is the major cause of heart attacks.
+This happens over time — beginning in our youth — and is the major cause of heart attacks.

 Other problems can occur with the valves in the heart, or the heart may not pump well and heart failure can develop.
 Some people are born with heart disease, although this actually represents a small percentage of the problem.

-The best news is that we can reduce our risk of heart attack by understanding and preventing factors that can increase the risk of heart disease.
+The best news is that we can reduce our risk of heart attack by understanding and preventing factors that contribute to heart disease.
 While some of these risks are beyond our control, many are not.
-We at Beebe Medical Center would like to share with you the list of risk factors that have been compiled by the American Heart Association and to support you in your effort to prevent heart disease.
+We at Beebe Healthcare would like to share with you the list of risk factors that have been compiled by the American Heart Association and to support you in your effort to prevent heart disease.
 We encourage you to have your blood pressure and blood cholesterol levels checked, as well as your blood sugar, and to visit a physician to make sure you are not at risk for heart disease.
 Learn more about Beebe's Cardiac Surgery Team.